meteor/meteor/packages/meteor-tool/README.md

 The Meteor tool also includes testing functionality and example apps for the Meteor framework.

-Read more about it on the project page: XXX link
+Read more about it on the [project page](https://www.meteor.com/tool)